nurzhanzhanuzak/eventsourcing/docs/topics/domain.rst

 impetus for coding things this way came from users of the library.
 The library documentation was initially written to suggest using a separate mutator function.
 However, that isn't the end of the story.
 There are three outstanding unsettled feelings.
-Firstly, by coding the aggregate project on methods of the aggregate, and passing in the aggregate to this method, there is a reversal of intuition in these methods, where `self` is the thing that has the data and doesn't change, and changes are made to a method argument.
+Firstly, by coding the aggregate projector on methods of the aggregate, and passing in the aggregate to this method, there is a reversal of intuition in these methods, where ``self`` is the thing that has the data and doesn't change, and changes are made to a method argument.
 Secondly, a tension arises between either rudely accessing the private members of the aggregate, or expanding its public interface that would be much better restricted to being only an expression of support for the application.